Talislanta: Task resolution

-All task resolutions, whether for combat, magic or skills/attributes, are resolved on a single table using a twenty-sided die.
+All task resolution, whether for combat, magic or skills/attributes, is resolved on a single table using a twenty-sided die.
 Five results are possible: Mishap, Failure, Partial Success, Full Success or Critical Success.
 The difference between the result gained and the rated difficulty of the task indicates how much of a success or failure was achieved.

 Publishing history

-1st edition (Bard Games)
+1987 1st edition (Bard Games)

 In 1982 Stephan Michael Sechi, Steven Cordovano and Vernie Taylor formed the company Bard Games to produce their own Dungeons & Dragons supplements.
 In 1986, due to personal and financial disagreements that arose after the publication of The Atlantis Trilogy, Sechi sold his shares in Bard Games to Cordovano and left to begin work on a new role-playing game system and its supplements.
 Cordovano decided that he did not want to run Bard Games and sold it back to Sechi, giving Sechi the opportunity to publish his new game, Talislanta.
 Sechi pointed to the Dying Earth fantasy novel series by Jack Vance as the primary influence, but there are many other sources of inspiration as well, including H. P. Lovecraft’s Dreamquest of Unknown Kadath, Marco Polo’s Travels, and Sir Richard Burton’s collection of the Arabian Nights.
 As game critic Rick Swan stated, "It's as if H. P. Lovecraft had written Alice in Wonderland, with Hans Christian Andersen and William S. Burroughs as technical advisors."

 After publication of the rules in The Talislantan Handbook in 1987, Sechi also published three supplements: The Chronicles of Talislanta, A Naturalist's Guide to Talislanta, and Talislanta Sorcerer's Guide.

-2nd edition (Bard Games)
+1988 2nd edition (Bard Games)

 In 1988, Bard Games published a second edition of Talislanta starting with The Cyclopedia Talislanta.
 This 88-page softcover book included continental and local maps; a listing of urban centers and important geographical features; and expanded list of flora and fauna; new character types; new types of transportation; and variant rules.

 In 1989, Bard Games released Talislanta Handbook and Campaign Guide, a 152-page softcover book that combined The Talislatan Handbook and material from the three supplements.
 The book included: